NALTP/Rules/README.md

       - (ii) Any removed players deemed inactive by the CRC will be removed from the free agency process.
 The CRC may require select captains to remove an additional player from their roster in the event of an inactive player being selected.
     - (c) Free agency period:
       - (i) Regular season:
-        - (1) There will be a single, primary, free agency period followed by additional free agency periods as announced by the CRC.
+        - (1) There will be a single, primary, free agency period completed live followed by additional asynchronous free agency periods as announced by the CRC.
         - (2) The primary free agency period will begin following the third week of NLTP games and be completed in three stages.
 	  - (aa) The first stage of the primary free agency period will consist of eligible minors drops being bid on.
 	  - (bb) The second stage of the primary free agency period will consist of players used for bidding being bid on and repeat as needed.